- How to Manage a Remote Sales Team Through a Crisis

 During every recession there is churn and where previously companies and buyers would say we’re “happy with our existing supplier” that may no longer be the case.
 Where Premium brands previously ruled there is now a chink for the Challenger Brands to dive in.

-As an example Companies who previously had Lawyers on £250 per hour retainers will now look at Lawyers who only charge £200 per hour retainer.
+As an example, companies who previously had Lawyers on $250 per hour retainers will now look for Lawyers who only charge £200 per hour retainer.
 You don’t need to slash your prices, you need to simply adjust who you target and position your products and services as a way for customers to make money or save money.

 Always remember most people will miss or ignore the first contact and you will have to phone, email, tweet or link between 4 and 8 times before you are answered.
 If it was easy everyone would be doing it.